Philip-Walsh/genuary-2024/README.md

 This annual event invites participants to embrace the challenge of translating daily prompts into captivating pieces of generative art throughout the entire month of January.

-## Join the Code-driven Celebration!
-Each day brings a new opportunity to explore the vast landscape of generative art.
-With daily prompts that serve as sparks of inspiration, participants embark on a journey of creativity, pushing the boundaries of what code can achieve.

 ## My Medium
  ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)
  ![CSS](https://img.shields.io/badge/CSS-239120?&style=for-the-badge&logo=css3&logoColor=white)